 You might have heard about structured data, Schema.org, and JSON-LD.
 You might have even heard that it’s becoming more and more important to add them to your site.
 But what do these terms mean exactly?
 What is structured data?
-What does structured data do?
 And what does it have to do with SEO?
-For all of you who don’t know what structured data is: this post will make it clear to you!
+We’ll explain all of this, and how to get started, in this post!

 What is structured data?

 Structured data is a way of describing your site to make it easier for search engines to understand.
 To describe your site to search engines, you’ll need a vocabulary that presents content in a way that search engines can understand.
 The vocabulary used by the big search engines is called Schema.org, which translates your content into code that they can easily process.
 Search engines read the code and use it to display search results in a specific and much richer way.
 You can easily put this piece of code on your website.

 Imagine you have a website with a lot of recipes.
 If you add structured data to a page with a recipe, your result in the search engines might change.
-It will be much “richer” regarding content that’s shown.
+It will be much “richer” regarding the other content that’s shown.
 That’s the reason we call these results rich results or rich snippets.
-This is what a rich result looks like:
+Here’s what a rich result can look like:

-Besides the title, the URL and the description of the search result, you can see how long it will take to make the world’s best lasagna.
-And, you’ll see how many calories the lasagne contains.
+Besides the title, the URL, and the description of the search result, you can see how long it will take to make the world’s best lasagna.
+Also, you’ll see how many calories the lasagne contains.
 You need to add structured data to your web page to get such a rich snippet.
 This also works for the products you offer in your Shopify online store.